You file Form W-4 with your employer to withhold the correct federal income tax from your pay. It shows:

 Withholding and Retirement Income

 You can choose to have federal income taxes withheld from your:

 Social Security benefits

 With other retirement plans, you might need to file a form with the payer to stop required withholding.
-If you don't complete withholding forms for pension benefits, taxes will be withheld as though you were married and claiming 3 exemptions.
-So, taxes will only be withheld if your pension is at least $1,640 per month.
+You might not complete withholding forms for pension benefits.
+If so, taxes will be withheld as though you were married and claiming three exemptions.
+So, taxes will only be withheld if your pension is at least $1,680 per month.

-Use Form W-4V: Voluntary Withholding Request to have taxes withheld from Social Security.
-Choose 1 of these rates for Social-Security withholding:
+Use W-4V: Voluntary Withholding Request to have taxes withheld from Social Security.
+Choose one of these rates for Social Security withholding:

 Lump-Sum Pension Payout

 You might have received a lump-sum payment from your retirement plan.
 If so, the plan administrator must withhold 20% for federal income taxes.